grig23/primetime.en/help/programming/tvsdk-3x-ios-prog/ios-3x-advertising/ios-3x-advertising-requirements.md

 ---
 description: You can insert ads in your VOD and live/linear content by using the Adobe Primetime ad decisioning interface.
-seo-description: You can insert ads in your VOD and live/linear content by using the Adobe Primetime ad decisioning interface.
-seo-title: Advertising requirements
 title: Advertising requirements
-uuid: 0287f1e4-746f-42e5-b811-409064dd9b13
 ---

 # Advertising requirements {#advertising-requirements}